salocod/salocod/README.md

 ### Hey, I'm Nicolas Dócolas!

 ### About
 I'm a Software Engineer.
-My favorite language is Java!
+My favorite language is Java

-### Stack
- Working...